 We spoke with two patients during the inspection.
 Both said they were satisfied with the care they received and thought staff were approachable, committed and caring.

-The provider gathered data each month from the Friends and Family Test and evidence shown to us confirmed that 100% of patients said they would recommend this practice to others within the three months prior to the inspection.
+The provider gathered data each month from the Friends and Family Test and evidence shown to us confirmed that 100% of patients who responded said they would recommend this practice to others.